 - Nutritional Yeast- You can find nutritional yeast in almost any health food store.
 The nutty cheesy flavor of this ingredient helps to develop the cheese taste.

 - Chipotle Puree- For this recipe, you'll need a can of chipotle peppers in adobo sauce and to follow these instructions on how to make chipotle puree.
+But if you don't have time to make the puree just use canned whole chipotle peppers in adobo sauce.
+Yet, be aware that the seeds will increase the level of spice.
+So be cautious in how many you add.

 - Lemon Juice- Fresh lemon juice creates the best flavor and helps to add a touch of tang to the nacho cheese.